MarsicoFL/mispitools/README.md

 <!-- badges: end -->

 ## About mispitools
-'mispitools' is an open source software package written in R statistical language.
+'mispitools' is an open source package written in R statistical language.
 It consist in a set of decision making tools to conduct missing person searches.
-Particularly, it allows computing several features, from non-genetic based LRs to optimal LR threshold for declaring potential matches in DNA-based database search. mispitools imports forrel, https://doi.org/10.1016/j.fsigen.2020.102376, and pedtools packages, https://doi.org/10.1016/C2020-0-01956-0.
+It allows computing several features, from non-genetic based LRs to optimal LR threshold for declaring potential matches in DNA-based database search. mispitools imports forrel, https://doi.org/10.1016/j.fsigen.2020.102376, and pedtools packages, https://doi.org/10.1016/C2020-0-01956-0.
 More recently 'mispitools' incorporates preliminary investigation data based LRs.
 Statistical weight of different traces of evidence such as biological sex, age and hair color are presented.
 For citing mispitools please use the following references: Marsico and Caridi, 2023, http://dx.doi.org/10.2139/ssrn.4331033, and  Marsico, Vigeland et al. 2021, https://doi.org/10.1016/j.fsigen.2021.102519.